Asia Week New York Autumn 2025 Auction Results

-Browse a wide array of rare works and celebrated collections, including Chinese ceramics from the Philadelphia Museum of Art, fine snuff bottles from the Francine and Bernard Wald Collection, and Japanese art from the Alan and Simone Hartman Collection, among other displays of exceptional craftsmanship.
+Browse a wide array of rare works and celebrated collections, including important Chinese ceramics from the Qing, Ming, Song, and Yuan dynasties, fine snuff bottles from the Francine and Bernard Wald Collection, and Japanese art from esteemed collections including that of Alan and Simone Hartman and Jay and Mary Jayne Jones, among other displays of exceptional craftsmanship.

 Explore the full auction schedule below, and stay informed on the latest Asian Art sales held year-round across the Bonhams network in New York, London, Paris, Hong Kong and Sydney, celebrating the rich artistic traditions of Asia.